The Colourful Disappointment of the Ninth Tarantino

 - The destruction of Candyland can be seen as a metaphorical demand for the destruction of the institution of slavery in general.

-The Beginning Downward Spiral
+The Beginning of the Downward Spiral

 In the Style of the Early Tarantino Films, Without the Joy of Experimentation

-Nevertheless, I hope for Quentin Tarantino’s tenth film.
+Still, I hope for Quentin Tarantino’s tenth film.

-Fine.
-Article finished.
+End of article.
 If you spot a typo or have thoughts about this article, feel free to write me. 🙆♂️

 Articles Which Are Important to Me